anaghaweb/ordermigration/readme.md

 ## Usage

+Things to be done/know before using the module.

+1. `Seed data provided by medusa using below commands`
+   # start the backend
+   # login using admin user and password
+   `use the below command to seed data for testing purpose`
+   # medusa seed --seed-file=data/seed.json
+   # or npx medusa seed --seed-file=data/seed.json

-`Only create orders for US region`
+**_IMPORTANT_** -> `Only create orders for US region`

 Before using any commands - fill the necessary .env file data